Frederick Flying Cows

 The Frederick Flying Cows are an American professional basketball team based in Frederick, Maryland.
-Founded in 2023, the team competes in The Basketball League (TBL) and plays their home games at Woodsboro Bank Arena on the campus of Hood College.
-The Flying Cows came back from a 24-point 2nd half deficit to defeat the Reading Rebels 113-112 in their first-ever game in March 2, 2024.
+Founded in 2023, the team competes in 94x50 League and plays their home games at Woodsboro Bank Arena on the campus of Hood College.

+The Flying Cows came back from a 24-point 2nd half deficit to defeat the Reading Rebels 113-112 in their first-ever game as part of The Basketball League on March 2, 2024.
 The game was highlighted by a last-second game-winning three-pointer by forward Caleb Wood.
 In their first season they had a 20-4 record.

 Background

 The team is owned by two Bethesda area businessmen, Anthony Mazlish and Michael Witt, who met over 30 years ago playing in pickup basketball leagues in Washington, DC.
 In 2022, Both men had recently sold their businesses and were looking for a way to stay involved in the community and spread the game of basketball.
 In June 2022, Mazlish read an ESPN article about Toledo Glass Forward Myles Copeland, who used his instincts and firefighter training to administer CPR and help save the life of referee John Sculli, who collapsed and became unresponsive during their TBL playoff game against the Jamestown Jackals.
 This led Mazlish to further research the TBL, and he and Witt ultimately decided to invest in a new team.
 The two considered many different locations across the DMV area before ultimately deciding on Frederick.
 “We liked the idea of setting this up in an area where there was a separate community, where there was its own identity,” Witt said.
 “It's growing, feels very vibrant, has its own personality and it's separate.”